-Nathaniel M. Smith joined the East Asian Studies department in August 2013 after two years serving as the Japan Foundation Faculty Fellow in the Department of East Asian Languages and Cultural Studies at UC Santa Barbara.
-A cultural anthropologist specializing in Japan, Smith’s research interests include political anthropology, sound and visual anthropology, music and youth culture, modern Japanese history and film, bicycle craftsmen, and the history of anthropology.
+Nathaniel M. Smith joined the East Asian Studies department after two years serving as the Japan Foundation Faculty Fellow in the Department of East Asian Languages and Cultural Studies at UC Santa Barbara.
+A cultural anthropologist specializing in Japan, Smith’s research interests include political anthropology and nationalism, sound and visual anthropology, music and youth culture, modern Japanese history and film, bicycle craftsmen, and the history of anthropology.
 His current manuscript, based on his doctoral dissertation, “Right-Wing Activism in Japan and the Politics of Futility” (Yale 2011), is an ethnography of the moral and social worlds of Japan’s prominent rightist activist groups.
-His most recent publication, “Facing the Nation: Sound, Fury, and Public Oratory among Japanese Right-Wing Groups,” is a contribution to the edited volume Sound, Space, and Sociality in Modern Japan.
+Recent publications include “Facing the Nation: Sound, Fury, and Public Oratory among Japanese Right-Wing Groups,” a contribution to the edited volume Sound, Space, and Sociality in Modern Japan and "Fights on the Right: Social Citizenship, Ethnicity, and Postwar Cohorts of the Japanese Activist Right."
 He is a member of the Maureen and Mike Mansfield Foundation's US-Japan Network for the Future.
 In addition to doctoral training in anthropology, Smith holds an MA in East Asian Studies from Yale University, an MA in International Relations from Waseda University, and a BA in Foreign Language from the Department of Comparative Literature and Foreign Language at UC Riverside.